Judicial Selection and Democratic Theory: Demand, Supply, and Life Tenure, 26 Cardozo Law Review 597 (2005)

 Date of Authorship for this Version

 Resnik, Judith, "Judicial Selection and Democratic Theory: Demand, Supply, and Life Tenure" (2005).
 Faculty Scholarship Series.
-Paper 759.
+759.